rcossio/MDwMD/README.md

 - **Load Data**: Follow HydroPro text to load enough diffusion data and linked PDBs so that you can make a good model.
 - **MIADE and Disprot**: Read about MIADE and (10.1101/2022.07.12.495092v1) and best practices (https://arxiv.org/pdf/2310.16716.pdf)
 - **Alphafold models**: Enable alphafold models as an array attribute in Protein collection
-- **Protein browsing**: There is no current way of browsing proteins, just experiments

 ### Back-end
 - **Good practices**: The project started with a MVP, but we need to apply good programming practices in the backend to have a modular and scalable back-end.